Japanese armour: History

-Samurai in this period, especially high ranking samurai such as daimyo, owned a lot of armor.
+Samurai during this period, especially those with a high rank, such as daimyo, owned a lot of armor.
 For example, it has been confirmed that Tokugawa Ieyasu owned dozens of armor, and they are now owned by Kunōzan Tōshō-gū, Nikkō Tōshō-gū, Kishū Tōshō-gū, Tokugawa Art Museum, The Tokugawa Museum, Tokyo National Museum, etc.

-The era of warfare called the Sengoku period (1467-1590) ended around 1600, when a united Japan entered the peaceful Edo period (1603-1868).
-Although samurai continued to use both plate and lamellar armour as a symbol of their status, traditional armours were no longer necessary for battles.
+The era of warfare called the Sengoku period (1467–1615) ended when a united Japan entered the peaceful Edo period (1603–1868).
+Although samurai continued to use both plate and lamellar armour as a symbol of their status, traditional armours were no longer necessary for battle.
 For this reason, in the Edo period, armour in the style of the revival of the medieval period, incorporating gorgeous ō-yoroi and dō-maru designs, became popular.

-During the Edo period lightweight, portable, and secret hidden armours became popular, since personal protection was still needed.
+During the Edo period, lightweight, portable, and secret hidden armours became popular, since personal protection was still needed.
 Civil strife, duels, assassinations, and peasant revolts all required the use of armours such as the kusari katabira (chain armour jacket) and armoured sleeves, as well as other types of armour which could be worn under ordinary clothing.
 Edo period samurai were in charge of internal security and would wear various types of kusari gusoku (chain armour) and shin and arm protection as well as forehead protectors (hachi-gane).

 Armour continued to be worn and used in Japan until the end of the samurai era (Meiji era) in the 1860s, with the last use of samurai armour happening in 1877 during the Satsuma Rebellion.

 Construction

 Japanese armour was generally constructed from many small iron (tetsu) and/or leather (nerigawa) scales (kozane) and/or plates (ita-mono), connected to each other by rivets and macramé cords (odoshi) made from leather and/or braided silk, and/or chain armour (kusari).
 Noble families had silk cords made in specific patterns and colors of silk thread.
 Many of these cords were constructed of well over 100 strands of silk.
 Making these special silk cords could take many months of steady work, just to complete enough for one suit of armour.

 These armour plates were usually attached to a cloth or leather backing.
 Japanese armour was designed to be as lightweight as possible as the samurai had many tasks including riding a horse and archery in addition to swordsmanship.
 The armour was usually brightly lacquered to protect against the harsh Japanese climate.
 Chain armour (kusari) was also used to construct individual armour pieces and full suits of kusari were even used.